ADVERTISING | |||||

 Course Objectives: | The aim of this course is to form a substantial theoretical basis to understand key experimental techniques used in modern molecular biology research. |

 The students who have succeeded in this course; 1.
 Discuss DNA isolation, quantification, agarose gel electrophoresis 2.
 Define Polymerase Chain Reaction (PCR), principle, basic applications, optimization 3.
 Define Recombinant DNA technology (gene overexpression and silencing vectors, cloning, transfection, transformation) 4.
 Evaluate DNA Sequence analysis, Southern Blot 5.
 Define about RNA isolation, quantification, cDNA synthesis, cDNA library construction 6.
 Define Q-PCR, RT-PCR. miRNA 7.
 Define Microarray analysis and Northern Blot 8.
 Identify about Protein isolation, quantification, SDS-PAGE, Commassie Staining 9.
 Discuss Western Blot, Immunostaining, Protein imaging techniques 10.
 Define Protein purification techniques 11.
-Evaluate about Protein-protein interaction analysis (phage display, yeast two hybrid) |
+Have basic knowledge of the main analytical techniques used in Molecular Biology. |

 Experimental techniques course will provide an intensive exposure to the experimental techniques used in molecular biology.
 It is mainly based on DNA, RNa and protein analysis techniques. |